-- The traditional Design-Bid-Build (DBB), in which the Employer produces a detailed design, and then recieves tenders or bids from interested contractors.
+The traditional Design-Bid-Build (DBB), in which the Employer produces a detailed design, and then receives tenders or bids from interested contractors.
 The selected Contractor is tasked with the construction, and as such, the Employer carries more risk.

 The Red Book is based on the DBB method, and the payment method is based on a remeasured (unit price) basis.
 The Red Book is mostly construction related projects and projects with a lower degree of complexity.

 The second method is the Design-Build (DB), in which the Employer produces the pre-design stage of the project, and the Contractor is tasked with completing the design and the construction.